Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: Related Work

 \subsection{Video Question Answering}

-Video question answering (VideoQA) is the generalization of visual question answering \cite{9770348,9095237,9762027,8988148,9830073} from image domain to the video domain.
-It requires temporal reasoning over a sequence of events in videos, and various techniques are exploited, such as the attention mechanism \cite{jiang2020divide,jang2019video}, graph neural networks \cite{seo2021attend,wang2021dualvgr,park2021bridge}, memory networks \cite{gao2018motion,fan2019heterogeneous}, and hierarchical structures \cite{le2020hierarchical,xiao2022video}.
-For example, a dual-LSTM-based approach with both spatial and temporal attention is proposed in \cite{jang2017tgif}.
-For example, MASN \cite{seo2021attend} models each object as a graph node and captures the spatial and temporal dependencies of all objects with graph neural networks.
-HQGA \cite{xiao2022video} is developed to model the video as a conditional graph hierarchy to align with the multi-granular nature of questions. , which achieves great results on MSVD and MSRVTT \cite{xu2017video}.
+Video question answering (VideoQA) is the generalization of visual question answering \cite{9770348,9762027,9830073,cao2021knowledge,ma2021multitask,guo2021bilinear,cao2022bilateral,wang2024bridging,zhang2024latent} from image domain to the video domain.
+It requires temporal reasoning over a sequence of events in videos, and various techniques are exploited, such as the attention mechanism \cite{jiang2020divide,jang2019video}, graph neural networks \cite{seo2021attend,park2021bridge}, memory networks \cite{gao2018motion,fan2019heterogeneous,yin2019memory}, and hierarchical structures \cite{le2020hierarchical,xiao2022video}.
 Besides the efforts in improving the model structure, many works develop new frameworks or methodologies for this task \cite{li2022invariant,buch2022revisiting}.
-For example, invariant grounding is exploited in \cite{li2022invariant} for VideoQA, which aims to find the question-critical scenes whose causal relations with answers are invariant.
-The atemporal probe (ATP) \cite{buch2022revisiting} is presented to degrade the video-language task to image-level understanding, which provides a stronger baseline on the performance of image-level understanding in the video-language setting than random frames.
-Recently, large-scale video-text pretraining has shown great power in promoting the performance of multimodal video understanding \cite{zellers2021merlot,fu2021violet,zeng2022x}.
-For instance, MERLOT \cite{zellers2021merlot}, VIOLET \cite{fu2021violet}, and All-in-One \cite{zeng2022x} attain the state-of-the-art performance on several VideoQA benchmarks. {However, they require large-scale data and computational resources for training.
+Recently, large-scale video-text pretraining has shown great power in promoting the performance of multimodal video understanding \cite{zellers2021merlot,fu2021violet,zeng2022x}. {However, they require large-scale data and computational resources for training.
 In this work, we follow \cite{seo2021attend,xiao2022video,buch2022revisiting,li2022invariant} and make comparisons only to the methods without pretraining to show the effectiveness of modeling approaches instead of that of more training data.} Despite the progress made in VideoQA, {existing works do not consider the impact of the order of training samples or the uncertainty in the data.
 In this work, we propose a new training framework for VideoQA concerning appropriate difficulty scheduling based on uncertainty.}